magomimmo/modern-cljs/doc/tutorial-13.md

 # Tutorial 13 - Don't Repeat Yourself while crossing the border

-In the [latest tutorial][1] we implemented a very rude server-side validator for the `loginForm` which exercises the same kind of syntactic rules previously implemented on the client-side.
+In the [latest tutorial][1] we implemented a very crude server-side validator for the `loginForm` which exercises the same kind of syntactic rules previously implemented on the client-side.

 One of our long term objectives is to eliminate any code duplication from our web applications.
-That's like to say we want firmly stay as compliant as possible with the Don't Repeat Yourself (DRY) principle.
+That's like saying that we want to stay as compliant as possible with the Don't Repeat Yourself (DRY) principle.

 # Introduction